 description of generation steps |

-Derived products and quality control | System version changes
+Final quality control | System version changes

 DUACS NRT and MY system impacting version changes |